 The center head restraint should be adjusted according to the passenger's height.
 The restraint should be carefully adjusted to support the occupant's head.

-- Pull the head restraint up as required. - To lower, press and hold the button (located at the center, between the backrest and the head restraint) while pressing the head restrain down carefully.
+- Pull the head restraint up as required. - To lower, press the button at the base of the head restraint's left support while pressing the head restrain down carefully.